 Analyzing Pamela as an Epistolary Novel

 As the story progresses, her letters become more and more intense.
 With each letter, one comes to know more and more about the characters, especially Pamela.
-Her feelings, her dilemma, her desire for a financially stable life, her determination to protect her modesty, etc, all her feelings grip reader, and being letters it comes straight out of the horse’s mouth.
+Her feelings, her dilemma, her desire for a financially stable life, her determination to protect her modesty, etc., all her feelings grip the reader, and being letters it come straight out of the horse’s mouth.

 The novel also shows multiple conversations Pamela has, like with her parents, and with the man in the unknown town.
 In fact, with the latter, Pamela exchanged letters by hiding them in sunflower fields, as the meeting wasn’t a possibility.
 Each conversation gives an insight into her character from a different perspective, which is essentially an important characteristic of an epistolary novel.

 Pamela is not a perfect novel for various reasons.
 For one, it’s too big to keep the reader engaged.
 Secondly, the story is too plain.
 However, in being the first English novel and the first epistolary novel originally written in English, the novel succeeds with flying colours.
 It has every characteristic of an epistolary and portrays each one sufficiently.
-Strong characterization, deep conversations, a portrayal of strong emotions, and hidden intentions sprinkled throughout, Pamela is a book which suitably sits among the classics of early days of the English novel.
+With strong characterization, deep conversations, a portrayal of strong emotions, and hidden intentions sprinkled throughout, Pamela is a book that suitably sits among the classics of the early days of the English novel.